Carson-Spaniel/Cryptography/readme.md

 ### Vigenère Cipher

 The Vigenère cipher is a polyalphabetic substitution cipher that encrypts text by using a keyword to shift the letters of the plaintext.
+The code implements this while also trying to break it.
+Breaking the code uses brute force.

 ### Caesar Cipher